QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-14-reference_fmod_parameters.md

 # Reference - FMOD Parameters

-The following tables list the different parameters to use with the Sound_ParameterTransition_V2_BP_C Blueprint to modifier Ambient and Music queues within your level.
+The following tables list the different parameters to use with the `Sound_ParameterTransition_V2_BP_C` Blueprint to modify Ambient and Music queues within your level.

-**[D] = Dynamic parameter**: if x parameter = 1, a layer's volume is brought up, if 0, it's back down again.
-You can transition between these parameters freely.
+**[D] = Dynamic parameter**: These are layers that can be toggled between different states multiple times, and transition between them freely.
+Usually if x parameter = 1, a layer's volume is brought up, if 0, it's back down again.

-**[S] = Static parameter**: once it's triggered, it shouldn't be set back to 0.
-It's a one and done kinda parameter.
-You cannot go backwards on the music timelines once these are called
+**[S] = Static parameter**: These are single use events that are one and done, you cannot trigger them again after the initial firing.
+These are used for timelines that have some linear progression to them or trigger a sting event (eg: seeing the pictures on Streamer).
+Once it's triggered, it shouldn't be set back to 0.
+You cannot go backwards on the music timelines once these are called.

+>FMOD Events Parameters are *NOT* case sensitive.
+Spaces in some names are required however.
+{: .prompt-info }

 ## Agency